Working Units and Output Units

 Currency Unit Conversions

-Currency units have two relevant dimensions: a currency type (e.g. U.S. dollars, Polish zloty, Chinese Yuan, etc.) and a currency year (e.g. 2012 USD, 2018 USD, etc.).
+Currency units have two relevant dimensions: a currency type (e.g. U.S. dollars, Polish złoty, Chinese yuan, etc.) and a currency year (e.g. 2012 USD, 2018 USD, etc.).
 When converting currency units between types and currency years, the order in which you do these conversions affects the result.
 This is because currency conversion rates have fluctuated and different currencies have experienced different rates of inflation over the years.

 For example, suppose you start with 100 2013 Chinese yuan.
 If you first convert the yuan to 2013 USD, you get 15.51 2013 USD.
 Then, if you convert 2013 USD to 2018 USD, you get 16.72 2018 USD.
-In contrast, if you first conver the yuan to 2018 yuan, you get 109.36 2018 yuan.
+In contrast, if you first convert the 2013 yuan to 2018 yuan, you get 109.36 2018 yuan.
 Then, if you convert 2018 yuan to 2018 USD, you get 16.52 2018 USD.
-While the difference between 16.72 and 16.52 2018 USD may seem small, the difference can amount to millions or billions of dollars in certain output variables, and it can be substantially larger on a percentage basis if the currency conversion happens in a year when the currencies experienced an unusual spike in their exchange rates.
-We do not wish to allow any currency rate fluctuations to influence our results.
+While the difference between 16.72 and 16.52 2018 USD may seem small, the difference can amount to millions or billions of dollars in certain output variables, and the difference can be substantially larger on a percentage basis if the currency conversion happens in a year when the currencies experienced an unusual spike in their exchange rates.
+We do not wish to allow currency exchange rate fluctuations to influence our results.